pteich/gobass-generated/README.md

 Generated using https://github.com/xlab/c-for-go

-For mor information on Un4seen BASS see https://www.un4seen.com/
+For more information on Un4seen BASS and licensing information see https://www.un4seen.com/